fabiodcorreia/d9-dev-env/README.md

 # Drupal 9 Development Environment

-This is a lando env with a naked installation of Drupal 9
+This is a lando env with a naked installation of Drupal 9 with configurations ready for development.

+It can be used to develop themes or modules.

 ## First Run